Bylaws of the Security Industry Association

 Section A. Qualifications for Membership

-The Corporation shall have seven classes of membership: Regular, Associate, Volunteer, Allied Organizational, Honorary, and Academic.
+The Corporation shall have four classes of membership: Regular, Associate, Honorary, and Academic.
 Regular Members shall vote, pay dues, and are eligible to have representatives on the Board.
 Associate Members shall pay dues but shall have no vote and are not eligible to have representatives on the Board.
-Volunteer, Allied Organizational and Honorary Members shall not pay dues, vote or be eligible to have representatives on the Board.
+Honorary Members shall not pay dues or have voting rights on the Board.
+Academic members shall pay dues but shall have no vote or have representatives on the Board.
 The Board may by resolution add new classes and categories of membership upon recommendation by the Executive Committee and, in such event, shall establish applicable requirements for membership in each additional class or category.

 (1) Regular Members.
 Regular Members are classified as being in one of the following categories: